 Eat less fat – particularly saturated fat.
 Try unsaturated fats and oils, especially monounsaturated fats like extra virgin olive oil and rapeseed oil, as these types of fat are better for your heart.
-Use skimmed or semi-skimmed milk and other low-fat dairy products, while grilling, steaming or baking foods is healthier than frying.
+Use lower fat dairy products including skimmed or semi-skimmed milk.
+Grill, steam or bake foods rather than frying.
 Remember that all fats contribute similar amounts of calories, so limit your overall intake if you are aiming to lose weight.

 4. Five a day

 Aim for at least five portions of fruit and vegetables every day to give your body the vitamins, minerals and fibre it needs.
 A portion is: 1 medium-sized piece of fruit, like a banana or apple, 1 handful of grapes, 1 tablespoon (30g) dried fruit, 1 small glass (150ml) of unsweetened 100% fruit juice or fruit smoothie, 3 heaped tablespoons vegetables.

 Beans, lentils and pulses are all low in fat, high in fibre and cheap to buy.
 They don’t have a big impact on blood glucose and may help to control blood fats such as cholesterol.
 Try kidney beans, chickpeas, green lentils, and even baked beans.
 Include in soups and casseroles, cold in salads, in falafel, bean burgers and low-fat houmous and dahls.

 All types of fish are healthy, provided they’re not coated in batter or fried, but oily fish such as mackerel, sardines, salmon and trout are particularly good for you.
 They are rich in omega-3 (polyunsaturated fat) which helps protect against heart disease, which people with diabetes are at higher risk of.
 Aim to eat two portions of oily fish a week.,